algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 FF1PostSynthesis.json
 ```

-Underneath can be find a more explanatory parsing' example of the two files needed and the result. \
+Underneath can be found a more explanatory parsing example of the two files needed and the result. \
 Let's first start with the SDF file:

 ```SDF